-In my first-grade school book, published right after the Second World War, there was a description of fassolàda (bean soup), often referred to as ‘the Greek national dish,’ surprisingly without tomato.
-I was shocked, as fassolàda is always made with tomatoes.
-See also how the kitchen and stove was in the 1950ies…
+I originally wrote and posted this seven years ago, as I was going through my first-grade school book published right after the Second World War.
+In it there was a description of fassoláda (bean soup), which was often referred to as ‘the Greek national dish’ in the old days.
+Surprisingly, the version in my book had no tomato!
+I was shocked, as fassoláda is always made with tomatoes as far as I can remember, but probably in those days canned tomatoes as well as tomato paste were not yet a common ingredient in all households.
+See also how the kitchen and stove looked in most parts of the country the 1950ies…

-2 cups dried white beans, soaked overnight in water and drained, or 4 cups pre-cooked bean
+2 cups dried white beans, like cannelini, soaked overnight in water and drained, or 4 cups pre-cooked beans

-2 onions, halved and thinly sliced (about 2 cups)
+2 small onions, halved and thinly sliced (about 2 cups)

-1 16-ounce can diced tomatoes with their juice or 2 cups grated ripe tomatoes (see page 000)
+One 16-ounce can diced tomatoes with their juice or 2 cups grated ripe tomatoes

 1 tablespoon turmeric